 Hill End AIR Program participant

 This gallery contains a small selection of the works produced during the residency, as well as works that I have subsequently refined, worked up and completed.

-‘Passing Through’ is a work consisting of animated drawings, designed to be projected onto still drawings mounted on a wall.
-The work documents travelling through: the repetition of the passing landscape, the shifting light and changing landscape en route to Hill End.
+Also shown here is a short section of animated drawings.
+The animation is designed be projected onto still drawings mounted on a wall.
+The work documents travelling through: the repetition of the passing landscape, the shifting light and changing landscape.
 The drawings that make up the animation are what I have called ‘light box drawings’.
 These were all executed on small pieces of drafting film or tracing paper.
 The drawings were then placed into the studio windows for photographing, sometimes as single pieces, other times layered with other drawings.
 The changing light from behind has created an ethereal mood to each drawing, and allowed me to ‘chase the light’.